 - Knit a swatch that’s bigger than you think is needed.
 It’s safer that way, and you get more practice,

 - Make sure you use the same needle size and yarn when making a gauge swatch as when you’d knit the final project!

-Here are some more tips for doing a swatch from The Blue Mouse.
+Here are more tips for doing a swatch from The Blue Mouse.

-Do You Have To Match The Pattern’s Row Gauge?
+Do You Have To Match The Pattern’s Gauge?

 What Do You Do With Your Swatches?

 After doing a few knitting projects, you can end up with quite a few swatches.
-They’re no good lying around, and after a while, they can pile up!
-Here are some suggestions for what to do with swatches.
+Here’s what to do with swatches.